pelsql/YourSqlDba/README.md

 From my point of view, YourSQLDba.Maint.HistoryView is a crucial function for diagnosing maintenance problems.

+A piece a code invoking log cleanup was found missing since version 6.8.0.0­.
+It is reintroduced in this version.

 **[Get script of 6.8.2.1](https://raw.githubusercontent.com/pelsql/YourSqlDba/6e7d1fbf53fb5344efae2b9640f551b78794d758/YourSQLDba_InstallOrUpdateScript.sql)**
 SQL2022 needed a small adjustment to the procedure YUtl.CollectBackupHeaderInfoFromBackupFile because 'Restore Header Only' output now 3 more columns.
 I just saw the issue (2024-04-23).
 This is new to me, that I'm informed through the Issue feature from Github, and it is welcome.
 I'll now check more often, and be more proactive with new versions.